pablomagro/techtales/source/_posts/SOLID-Principles.md

   - TypeScript
 ---

-# SOLID Principles
-These 5 principles will guide you on how to write better code.
+These 5 principles will guide you on how to ``write better code``.
 Though they come from object-oriented programming.

 It's much easier to work on small Singly Responsible parts whose changes don't affect any upstream or downstream part.